Limitations and Troubleshooting

 npm audit fix | GET and POST | GET requests are redirected; POST passes through |

-Implication: These commands are not covered by Curation policies and will not appear in the Artifactory audit trail.
+Implication: These commands are not covered by JFrog Curation policies and will not appear in the Artifactory audit trail.

 CI/CD Consistency